typesense/typesense-rust/README.md

 cargo test-clean -- --all-features
 ```

-This is an aliased command which will run a script to clean up your Typesense server after the tests finish.
+This is an alias command which will run a script to clean up your Typesense server after the tests finish.
 You can pass any arguments of `cargo test` after the `--`.

 To run test for wasm: